Nicotianamine aminotransferase

-Thus, the two substrates of this enzyme are nicotianamine and 2-oxoglutarate, whereas its two products are 3-deamino-3-oxonicotianamine and L-glutamate.
+The two substrates of this enzyme are nicotianamine and 2-oxoglutaric acid.
+Its products are 3"-deamino-3"-oxonicotianamine and glutamic acid.

 This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
 The systematic name of this enzyme class is nicotianamine:2-oxoglutarate aminotransferase; nicotianamine transaminase.
 Other names in common use include NAAT, NAAT-I, NAAT-II, and NAAT-III.

+Both the starting material and product of this enzyme are phytosiderophores that help higher plants absorb metal ions from soil.